 The Story of Ray Markman-Part 11

 “Ray gets this new idea about retail distribution.
 So he runs a test.
 He takes that Jane Fonda tape and puts it into Wal-Mart, K-Mart, Dominicks.
-He gets these stores ‘cause he offers the tape on consignment and provides the displays himself.
-In other words, he’s takin’ da the risk.
+He gets into these stores ‘cause he offers the tape on consignment and gives ’em the displays.
+In other words, he’s takin’ all the risk!
+So they go along.

 Lonagan steps over to my desk and grabs his notes: “So Ray says this to his partners: ‘Let’s start another company and just go into supermarkets.
 There’s nobody there.
-We can pre-empt the market.
+We can pre-empt the competition.
 Here’s the idea: We go to Disney, Hanna-Barbera, Warner Bros, and get their children’s animations.
-We price them at $9.95.
+We price ’em at $9.95.
 And we put displays in the stores and sell it like soap.
 We’re gonna blow ‘em out of the stores.
 We’re appealing to another audience.
 It’s women and it’s for their children.
 They’re gonna buy it.’
-Now if you know Ray, you realize he says all this in a real soft voice.
-To me that gives duh words even more punch.
+Now if you know Ray, you gotta know he says all dis in a real soft voice.
+To me that gives da words even more punch.
 Hey, I can buy into that idea myself.
-Which o’ his partners ain’t galvanized into makin’ the move right alongsida him?”
+All his partners is galvanized into makin’ the move right alongsida him!”

-Lonagan’s pacing speeds up.
-There’s not enough room in my office to hold him. “‘Course, they can’t run both companies—it’s too much.
+Lonagan’s pacing speeds up and in this big back room, he ranges from the crates on one wall to the bottles on the other.
+Seems like there’s not enough room in my backroom office to hold him. “‘Course, they can’t run both companies—it’s way too much.
 So they merge the first one into another company and get their money out.
 Then they start a new company called Magic Video.
-Don’t know why they call it that but it seems to catch on just fine.”
+Don’t know why they call it dat but it seems to catch on just fine.”

 He stops in front of my desk.
 “And how d’ya think they distribute to the food stores?
 The usual way—by themselves?
 You can forget that idea.
 They do it with food brokers.
 Food brokers!
-These outfits don’t know video from a slab o’ meat, but they’re in the stores and the stores know ‘em and they got a carte blanche to put up displays.”
+These outfits don’t know video from a slab o’ meat, but they’re in the stores and the stores know ‘em and they got carte blanche to put up displays.
+Dis is brilliant!”

 Lonagan continues: “The way Ray works it, he goes with his food broker to a major supermarket chain and sells the idea to HQ.
 After that, the brokers put the product in.
 They do all the housekeeping, the displays, all the details.